 Let’s say that your company has a form to sign clients up for appointments.
 You want that form to interface directly with Google Calendars to create an event with details of their meeting so that they can automatically save the event on their phone.

 To do this, your form software has to talk directly to Google Calendars.

 It also has to receive a response from Google Calendars, processes it, and send the relevant information (like a confirmation message) to a browser.
 This is where an API comes in.

 An API is the part of the server that receives requests and sends responses.

-There are several types of APIs, but two common ones are SOAP and REST APIs.
+There are several APIs, but two common ones are SOAP and REST APIs.

 What Is a SOAP API?

-Simple Object Access Protocol, or SOAP, is a message protocol that allows distributed elements of an application to communicate with each other.
+Simple Object Access Protocol, or SOAP, is a message protocol that allows distributed elements of an application to communicate.

 It’s used primarily for making remote procedure calls across machine and network boundaries.

-As a protocol, it has four basic parts:
+As a protocol, it has four essential parts: